Flanders and North Sea Trade in the Middle Ages. 2. Agricultural Organization and Commerce

 In this blog post I want to connect some of the conclusions of my book Noordzeehandel en middeleeuws Vlaanderen to scholarship on agricultural organization and trade in the period between approximately 1000-1300 AD.

 As was mentioned in the previous blog post, the communitas of Temse was established in the second half of the eleventh century, after a merger of the estate of St Peter’s abbey and the manors of Bolsele.
-In the third quarter of the eleventh century, an open field structure was created encompassing terrains that had belonged to the two former structures and over all of them the authority of St Peter’s abbey was imposed.
+In the third quarter of the eleventh century, an open field structure was created that encompassed terrains that had belonged to the two former complexes and over all of them the authority of St Peter’s abbey was imposed.
 Before that, Bolsele had a loose manorial structure.
 Different farms were dispersed in the area between the Heirstraat, the Roman road which ran from Burcht to Waasmunster, and the fishers’ town of Tamisia in the south.
 Hamlets such as Velle, Eigerloo and Ten Doorne were connected under the authority of St Bavo’s abbey, later the lords of Bolsele.
 At one point these farms became ruled from the Vroonhoeve (later also called Vrouwenhof).
-This manor was established at the crossing point between the river Vliet and the Doornstraat.
-It had a modest demesne; after 1050 the demesne became a ‘village field’, which was when it was part of a larger open field complex that included an East- and a West-field.
+This manor was established at the spot where the river Vliet, which ran to the Scheldt, crossed the Doornstraat.
+It had a modest demesne; after 1050 the demesne became a ‘village field’, which was when it was part of a larger open field system that included an East- and a West-field.

 The lane leading to the former Hof ter Straten (Varsenare)